iamshimak/PathFinding/README.md

-# PathFinding
+# A Star Shortest Path finding Algorithm

-Path finding is program that let you enter to two axis and finds the distance between thw axis.
+### Let user enter to two axises and finds the shortest path

+## Used distance calculations

+- Manhattan
+- Euclidean
+- Chebushev

+## Features

+- Update realtime pathfinding
+- Displays distance between two nodes

+## Guid

-First User will be asked to enter grid size first and next obstacles probabilty.
+- First user will be asked to enter grid size first and next obstacles probabilty.
-After that user has to enter start and end node's axes values (X,Y).
+- After that user has to enter start and end node's axes values (X,Y).
-Then user has to select one of 3 distance calculation Manhattan , Euclidean and Chebyshev
+- Then user has to select one of 3 distance calculation Manhattan , Euclidean and Chebyshev

-Finally N-by-N grid will be appeared and shortest path between will be displayed using selected distance.
+- Finally N-by-N grid will be appeared and shortest path between will be displayed using selected distance.